Skip navigation

 1. Log in to the Duo Admin Panel.

 2. Navigate to UsersUser Attributes.
-The "All Attributes" table lists your existing attributes.
+The attribute category tables on the page list your existing attributes.

 4. Enter a name for your new attribute in the Name field.
 The name you enter can contain a maximum of 256 alphanumeric characters, spaces, hyphens, and periods.
 You may also enter a description up to 256 characters.

-This example adds a custom attribute to hold an employee ID value.
+This example adds a custom attribute to the default "Primary Attributes" category to hold an employee ID value.

 New Custom User Attribute